-The latest report from Appota shows the demographic profile as 97million of population, therein 70% are in the working age, 24% are millennials, 40% are under 25 years old.
+The latest report from Appota shows the demographic profile as 97 million of population, therein 70% are the working-age, 24% are millennials, 40% are under 25 years old.
 These figures show that Vietnam population are quite young and dynamic, thus are likely to be open-minded, tech-savvy and willing to try the new.

 Moreover, the report indicates that the percentage of internet users in Vietnam exceeds 57%, with 45% of which are using mobile internet and 70% of mobile internet users subscribe to 3G/4G.